Joseph Wright (linguist): Personal life

 In 1896 Wright married Elizabeth Mary Lea (1863–1958), with whom he co-authored his Old and Middle English Grammars.
 She also wrote a book, Rustic Speech and Folklore (Oxford University Press 1913), in which she refers to their walking and cycling journeys in the Yorkshire Dales, as well as various articles and essays.

 The couple had two children, Willie Boy and Mary, both of whom died in childhood.

 Wright and his wife were known for their hospitality to their students.
 They often invited a dozen or more, both men and women, to their home for Yorkshire Sunday teas.
 On these occasions Wright performed his party trick of making his Aberdeen Terrier Jack lick his lips when Wright said the Gothic words for fig tree, smakka bagms.

-Wright believed that women were entitled to become university students, but believed that they should not be voting members of the university, saying that they were, "less independent in judgement than men and apt to run in a body like sheep".
+Wright's "star pupil" was Edith Wardale who had gained an early doctorate from the University of Zurich.
+He allowed her to lecture for the Faculty Board of Medieval and Modern Languages in 1914 several years before other faculties allowed women to teach.
+He believed that women were entitled to become university students, but believed that they should not be voting members of the university, saying that they were, "less independent in judgement than men and apt to run in a body like sheep".

 Although his energies were for the most part directed into his work, Wright also enjoyed gardening, and followed Yorkshire cricket and football teams.

 At the age of seventy-four Wright succumbed to pneumonia and died at his home, "Thackley", 119 Banbury Road, Oxford, on 27 February 1930.
 His last word was "Dictionary".
 He was buried in Wolvercote Cemetery, Oxford.
 In 1932 his widow published The Life of Joseph Wright.